 Known as the Rocky Mountain State, Colorado is a natural wonderland.
 It has the highest concentration of peaks over 14,000 feet in the United States, but climbing mountains isn’t the only adventure you can have here.

 Gear up for skiing, mountain biking, rafting, hiking, and much more.
 Mix that with cool and progressive cities, and you’ve got a real vacation destination on your hands!

 When it comes to where to stay in the Rocky Mountain State, it can be quite hard to choose somewhere.
 Rather than overspending on hotels or being kept awake all night in a hostel, why not consider vacation rentals in Colorado?
 They offer lots of character and they can even work out cheaper – especially if you’re travelling in a big group.

-In this post, we’ll take a look at fifteen of the best Airbnbs in Colorado.
-We’ve scoured the state for the most unique and exciting properties, leaving you to just pick your favourite.
+In this post, I’ll show you fifteen of the best Airbnbs in Colorado.
+I’ve scoured the state for the most unique and exciting properties, leaving you to just pick your favourite.
 Whatever your budget or travel style, there’s bound to be somewhere for you.
 So, let’s check them out!

 Quick Answer: These are the Top 5 Airbnbs in Colorado

 BartaHouse No. 3 w/Rooftop